Toteuch/anime-reco/Readme.md

     * Also, if the new favorite Anime got related anime (prequel/sequel), favorite them and their related animes
   * When refreshing anime details, if the anime got a new sequel, all profiles that have this anime in favorite got the sequel as favorite too
 * Delete all favorite animes for a Profile
+* Notify profile when an anime has been favorited

 #### Version 0.1.0